 How to Refresh DNS Sinkhole Updates?

-Step 1: In the DNS Insure application page, click Refresh button and wait for the webpage to refresh automatically.
+Step 1: In the DNS Insure application page, click Refresh button and the Check for Updates button wait for the webpage to refresh automatically.

 Note: On refreshing the DNS Sinkhole Updates you would be able to see the date and time of the latest updates and the status of the update.